Bio

 Amber McElreath is an Akron-based assemblage and collage artist who uses found objects in her work to tell autobiographical stories in a surrealistic style.
 Most of the work is very small which is meant to convey intimacy and vulnerability.
 Her two inspirations are Frida Kahlo and Joseph Cornell.

-Amber is a Board-Certified Art Therapist and the Intern Coordinator at the Art Therapy Studio.
+Amber is a Licensed Professional Art Therapist, Registered/Board-Certified Art Therapist, and the Intern Coordinator at the Art Therapy Studio.
 She belongs to the Artist Archives of the Western Reserve, Artists of Rubber City, and Akron Soul Train.
-She is represented by Gallery 202 at 78th Street Studios.

 Summer Sting (2023, detail)